pthivierge/data-reader-cmdline/README.md

   -s, --server               Required.
 PI Data Archive Server name to connect

-	-t, --tagQueries           Queries to load the tags, the more you add the best and the sooner that app will start reading data.
+  -t, --tagQueries           Queries to load the tags, the more you add the
+                             best and the sooner that app will start reading data.
 This option accepts many queries separeted by a space. e.g. sinus* SSN_NP60* "tag:<>sin* DataType:Float"

-	--testTagSearch            Makes a serch will all passed filters and prints the results to the screen. e.g. sinus* SSN_NP60* "tag:<>sin* DataType:Float"
+  --testTagSearch            Makes a serch will all passed filters and prints
+                             the results to the screen. e.g. sinus* SSN_NP60* "tag:<>sin* DataType:Float"

-	--PrintTags                Print all tag names when doing the testTagSearch
+  --printTags                Print all tag names when doing the testTagSearch

-	--estimatedEventsPerDay    (Default: 4) provides an estimate of the number of events per tag per day, to help optimising the speed of reading
+  --estimatedEventsPerDay    (Default: 4) provides an estimate of the number of
+                             events per tag per day, to help optimising the speed of reading

-	--estimatedTagsCount       (Default: 10000) estimate of the total number of tags that will be read, this will also help optimizing the application
+  --estimatedTagsCount       (Default: 10000) estimate of the total number of
+                             tags that will be read, this will also help optimizing the application

+  --eventsPerRead            (Default: 10000) Defines how many events should be
+                             read per data call.

   --st                       (Default: *-1d) Start Time to query data

   --et                       (Default: *) End Time to query data

-	--eventsPerRead            (Default: 10000) Defines how many events should be read per data call.
+  --enableWrite              (Default: False) Outputs the data into text files.
+I not specified data is read but is not output.

+  --writersCount             (Default: 4) Defines the numbers of files writers
+                             that will runs simultaneously.

+  --outFileName              file name to output data.
+Works with the
+                             EnableWrite option.
+A datetime and a .csv extension wil appended the the name.  ex: c:\temp\data would suffice

+  --eventsPerFile            (Default: 50000) Number of events to write per
+                             file

   --help                     Display this help screen.

-## Parameters to write to a file
-     --enableWrite                (Default: False) Outputs the data into text files

-     --outFileName                file name to output data into.
-Works with the EnableWrite option.
-A datetime and a .csv extension wil appended the the name.  ex: c:\temp\data would suffice

-     --eventsPerFile              (Default: 50000) Number of events to write per file

 #Notes

 On a server with about 6000 tags, the following command gave very good read results.
 It has yet to be tested on a server with a lot more tags.

-`DataReader.exe -s PIServer01 -t * --st *-30d --et * --estimatedEventsPerDay 4 --estimatedTagscount 6207 --eventsPerRead 150000`
+`DataReader.exe -s PIServer01 -t * --st T-30d --et T --estimatedEventsPerDay 4 --estimatedTagscount 6207 --eventsPerRead 150000`

 [1]:https://techsupport.osisoft.com/Documentation/PI-AF-SDK/html/b8fbb6da-7a4b-4570-a09d-7f2b85ed204d.htm